 5 Ways That Geothermal Can Go Wrong, and How to Do It Right

 I can list example after example of geothermal (“geo”) success stories.
-That said, it’s equally important I detail the reasons why some geo installations go wrong and how our approach at Dandelion ensures we avoid those pitfalls.
+That said, it’s equally important I explain why some installations go wrong and how our approach at Dandelion ensures we avoid the most common geothermal installation mistakes.

 Geothermal System Design

 For decades, common practice around the design and installation of conventional, fuel-burning heating systems has been to determine what a building likely needs and then oversize it.
 The guiding principle of that approach is, essentially, too much is better than too little.
 And, while that approach may keep you warm, it’s also expensive, wasteful and unsustainable.

 Geothermal systems work differently and must be engineered precisely to sit squarely in the Goldilocks Zone of “just right” to ensure efficient operation, a very comfortable conditioned environment, and a respectable 20-25 year life-span for the heat pump.

 To get it “just right,” we spend hours collecting and assessing data about the home.
 Some of the key details about the home we must consider include the total square footage, insulation R-values, the types and number of windows and doors, building construction materials, ceiling heights, and the list goes on….

 Assessing these details is what enables us to determine the thermal exchange rate between the conditioned space indoors and the unconditioned space outdoors — we call the results of this assessment “heating and cooling load calculations.”
 With accurate data collection and calculations, we can size the geo system’s heat pump and ground loop with precision to ensure the system effectively and efficiently keeps up with the demand for a comfortable environment inside your home.